tryfabric/notion-github-action/README.md

 In your GitHub repository, create a GitHub workflow to use this Action in.

-At minimum, the workflow must run on `issues.opened`.
-To have the database update, the workflow must also run on the following issue types: `opened, edited, labeled, unlabeled, assigned, unassigned, milestoned, demilestoned, reopened, closed`.
+The workflow should run on the following issue event types: `opened, edited, labeled, unlabeled, assigned, unassigned, milestoned, demilestoned, reopened, closed`.

 Create a file in your repository called `.github/workflows/issues-notion-sync.yml`.
 ```yaml